avcoder/unit06-lesson08/slides.md

 transition: slide-left
 ---

-# Exercise: useCallback on a filtered list
+# Exercise: useMemo on a filtered list
 Refactor Lesson12 (fetching recipes) to include an input box from which to filter fetched recipes

 ```jsx